Natur & Kultur

-Natur & Kultur is a Swedish publishing foundation with head office in Stockholm known for an extensive series of teaching materials.
-Its logotype is an apple tree.
+Natur & Kultur is a Swedish publishing foundation with its head office in Stockholm.
+It is known for an extensive series of teaching materials, and its logotype is an apple tree.

 Overview

-The publishing house was founded in 1922 by Johan Hansson and his wife Jenny Bergqvist Hansson, with a focus on educational and didactic works of literature.
+The publishing house was founded in 1922 by Johan Hansson and his wife, Jenny Bergqvist Hansson, focusing on educational and didactic literature.
 During the Second World War, it published anti-Nazi literature.
 It was transformed into a foundation in 1947.

-In the 1980s and 1990s, Natur & Kultur bought a number of other publishing houses, such as Askild & Kärnekull Förlag AB, (later renamed to Legenda) and LTs Förlag.
+In the 1980s and 1990s, Natur & Kultur bought several other publishing houses, such as Askild & Kärnekull Förlag AB (later renamed Legenda) and LTs Förlag.
 In addition to textbooks for different levels of education, Natur & Kultur also publishes literary classics and mainstream literature.